divanvisagie/reservoir/README.md

 ]
 ```

-If you only send the last question, the model won’t know what “the answer” refers to.
+If you only send the last question, the model won't know what "the answer" refers to.
 You have to keep track of all previous messages and include them every time.

 **This can get tricky as conversations grow!**